lakshjaisinghani/Estimating-Depth-from-RGB-and-Sparse-Sensing/README.md

 The experiments in this project indicate that it is probable to create accurate depth data using a low powered consumer-grade depth sensor (like the Kinect) to create high-resolution depth images with comparable accuracy to older laser mapping technologies whilst being highly cost-effective solution.

+## Dataset
+The Dataset used was the **NYU Depth V2 Dataset** using the provided 1449 labeled RGB and depth images.

+## Input Parametrization